sybrew/the-seo-framework/readme.txt

 	* Resolved an issue where the last word of a sentence shorter than maximum length without leading punctuation wasn't considered for description generation.
 	* Resolved an issue where Polylang compatibility wasn't loaded for Polylang Pro.
 	* Resolved an issue where Polylang Pro wasn't recognized as a translation plugin.
+	* Resolved an issue where TSF fetched post attributes from the Block Editor before it became available.
+This invoked multiple paints, slowing down the Block Editor load time.

 **For translators:**